a904guy/The-Redaction-Act/readme.md

 ### From GitHub

 1. Download the extension from releases.
-2. Install it on your browser via unpacked extension.
+2. Install it on your chrome browser via unpacked extension.

-**Note:** We are awaiting approval to be listed on the Chrome Extension Web Store.
-In the meantime, please load the unpacked extension from the releases tab zip file.

 ## Usage